Gubelio/GGG/README.md

 To setup from GitHub zip download: extract the .zip in your /mod directory.
 Then copy the .mod file out of the GGG-workingreformbranch directory into your /mod directory.

+Cloning directly with git will require changing the default.map pathway to .../GGG/GGG/...